Protected Network of Lands

 The U.S. Fish and Wildlife Service has added 1,225 acres of land to the Blackwater National Wildlife Refuge – one of the premier waterfowl refuges in the Chesapeake region.
 The Chesapeake Conservancy helped identify the properties and advocated for their inclusion in the refuge, as well as for funds to support their purchase.
 These new properties contain significant black duck, bald eagle, osprey, and wood duck habitat.
 They are also along the Captain John Smith Chesapeake National Historic Trail.

 The Chesapeake Conservancy was a strong advocate for the absorption of the Blair’s Wharf property into the pre-existing James River National Wildlife Refuge.
-Adding this 125 acres of land helped conserve signifcant riverfront land and secure vital bald eagle and other bird important breeding habitat.
+Adding this 125 acres of land helped conserve significant riverfront land and secure vital bald eagle and other bird important breeding habitat.

-Four parcels of land totalling over 4,000 acres were purchased from the Roman Catholic Jesuit Order.
+Four parcels of land totaling over 4,000 acres were purchased from the Roman Catholic Jesuit Order.
 Including nearly 20 miles of Potomac riverfront, these important areas for both wildlife and history also serve to allow more public access to these natural spaces.
 Boating, hiking, and fishing are just a few of the recreational activities that can now be enjoyed in these protected lands and water